DeryaOkulda2012/VA_Analysis/README.md

 # Next Steps :
 - Try to put more effort on processing the dataset
 - Try to tweak the hyperparameters of the models that we used
+- try scaling efficiency score and test accuracy of models